johnconnor-1985/shaper-compact/README.md

 Installer and configuration files for Shaper Compact

-How to launch the Installer:
+How to launch the Installer from SSH:

 ```bash
 cd ~ && \